MohamedTarekMostafa/Hybrid-RAG-Agent/README.md

 ##  Project Visuals & Workflow

 ### 1. Agent Logic (LangGraph)
-The "Brain" of this project isn't a straight line; it's a state machine.
+The "Core Point" of this project isn't a straight line; it's a state machine.
 The router analyzes your intent and maps out the best path for the answer.

 ![Agent Workflow](https://github.com/user-attachments/assets/6f6a908c-1ff7-4dc3-8690-8e1849e936ec)